ravi1997/Research-excellence/plan.md

-# Academic Submission System - Model Enhancement Plan
+# ResearchCycle Framework - Model Enhancement Plan

 ## Overview
 This document outlines the plan to enhance the existing models in the `app/models` folder to implement a comprehensive academic submission system with multi-period cycle management.